Monte di Procida

 Monte di Procida (Monte 'e Proceta) is a comune (municipality) in the Metropolitan City of Naples in the Italian region of Campania, located about 15 km west of Naples, facing the island of Procida.
 Monte di Procida includes the small island of San Martino, which was occupied by the Germans during World War II.
 Its territory is included in the Campi Flegrei Regional Park.

 Current City Council

 The Comune di Monte di Procida consists of City Councilors.
-The council was elected along side the mayor in 2024.
+The council was elected alongside the mayor in 2024.
 The elected Councilors are listed here.